Diary for Thursday, April 1, 1915:

 Dardanelles: In April first German airmen in action.

-Western Front: Lieutenant R Garros of Escadrille MS 23 in Morane ‘N’ shoots down Albatros 2-seater near Dixmude.
+Western Front: Lieutenant R Garros of Escadrille MS 23 in Morane ‘N’ shoots down Albatros two-seater near Dixmude.
 His 2nd victory follows on April 15, 3rd on April 17.
 Jean Navarre and Robert in Morane ‘L’ (Ese MS 12) shoot down Aviatik 2-seater near Soissons with rifle fire.
 French aircraft bomb rail stations and bivouacs at Vignuelles (Champagne) and near Soissons (night April 1/2).
 In April French introduce Lafay bombsight.

 Poland: Russian advance checked in West Poland, but cavalry defeat German cavalry in the North next day.